Aswath715/Math-2D-Noise-Generator-for-Python-v1.0.0/README.md

 ## Documentation
 ### Download and import
 Simply download the file and place it in your projekt folder.
-In this file there are two separate generators.
+In this file there are two separate generators witch generate different kind of terrain.

 ---